yxgi5/i2c_ip/README.md

 ## xgpio_to_i2c

-In bd wrapper, tri-state io can be interface to i2c port by this ip, hence, don't need to modify wrapper, is it better!?
+In bd, tri-state io can be interface to i2c port by this ip, hence, don't need to modify wrapper, is it better!?